ue4plugins/LoadingScreen/README.md

 # LoadingScreen

-Unreal Engine 4 plug-in that adds a simple layer on top of the loading screen system.
+Unreal Engine 4 plug-in that adds a simplified layer on top of the loading screen system to make it easier to add a loading screen.

 ![Screenshot](Docs/screenshot.png)